 ARM Compiler 6 provides support for some keywords that are supported in ARM Compiler 5.

-Note This topic includes descriptions of [COMMUNITY] features.
-See Support level definitions on page 1-12 The following table lists some of the commonly used keywords that are supported by ARM Compiler 5 and shows whether ARM Compiler 6 supports them usingattribute Replace any instances of these keywords in your code with the recommended alternative where available or use inline assembly instructions.
-Note This is not an exhaustive list of all keywords.
+This topic includes descriptions of [COMMUNITY] features.
+See Support level definitions on page 1-12.

+The following table lists some of the commonly used keywords that are supported by ARM Compiler 5 and shows whether ARM Compiler 6 supports them using attribute.
+Replace any instances of these keywords in your code with the recommended alternative where available or use inline assembly instructions.